Does Reputation Matter?

 The Art of Dealing with Difficult People

-The modern relevance of Stoic ideas is beautifully explained by the American philosopher William B. Irvine in two of his books, A Guide to the Good Life: The Ancient Art of Stoic Joy and Slap in the Face: Why Insults Hurt, and Why they Shouldn’t.
+The modern relevance of Stoic ideas is beautifully explained by the American philosopher William B. Irvine in two of his books, A Guide to the Good Life: The Ancient Art of Stoic Joy and A Slap in the Face: Why Insults Hurt, and Why they Shouldn’t.
 I here summarize some of the ideas espoused by the author, with a specific focus on the life advice that the Stoics had for dealing with conflict in human relations.

 Understanding Competition and Cooperation